Toggle Side Panel

 Fields #

-Note: if you use the Generate Fields button on this tab to generate the Fields from a sample payload, you will first need to set the Format’s Data Type (so JSON, XML etc).
+Note: if you use the Generate Fields button on this tab to generate the Fields from a sample payload, you must first to set the Format’s Data Type (e.g. to JSON, XML, etc) so Cyclr knows how to interpret the data.

 PropertyDescriptionStandards